-Changes in EF(Figure 2f), the ratio of latent heating to the sum of sensible plus latent heating, provide a diagnostic for changing moisture versus energy limitations to evaporation in the future.
-Areas with declining EF are regions where evaporation is increasingly moisture limited.
-This includes much of the sub-tropics, where evaporation is declining, but also areas of the mid-latitudes where evaporation in the future is projected to increase (e.g., central plains of North America and Europe).
-The fact that EF decreases in areas of both increased and decreased evaporation is suggestive of an overall decline in surface and soil moisture availability in these regions.
-Increases in EF are confined primarily to areas where precipitation is increasing and evaporation is limited by energy demand, such as the high northern latitudes.
+Changes in EF (Fig. 4f) provide a diagnostic for changing moisture versus energy limitations to evaptranspiration in the future.
+Areas with declining EF are regions where evapotranspiration rates are increasingly moisture limited.
+This includes much of the sub-tropics, where evapotranspiration is declining, but also areas of the midlatitudes where evapotranspiration is projected to increase (e.g., Central Plains of North America and Europe).
+The fact that EF decreases in areas of both increased and decreased evapotranspiration is suggestive of an overall decline in surface and soil moisture availability in these regions.
+Increases in EF are confined primarily to areas where precipitation is increasing and evapotranspiration is limited by energy demand, such as the high latitudes of the Northern Hemisphere.

-3.2 Model PDSI Response
+3.2 Model PDSI and SPEI response